About

 Mattias Hessérus

-Mattias Hessérus is a historian and broadcaster.
-He is the Director of the Ax:son Johnson Institute for Statecraft and Diplomacy and sits on the committee of the Engelsberg Applied History Programme at the University of Cambridge and King’s College London.
-Hessérus received a PhD in History from Uppsala University.
-He was a Fulbright Visiting Scholar at Columbia University in NYC, and held a Swedish Institute Scholarship at the École des hautes études en sciences sociales in Paris.
-He has worked for radio and tv and spent three years as review editor of Axess Magazine.
+Mattias Hessérus is the Director of the Ax:son Johnson Institute for Statecraft and Diplomacy and sits on the steering committee of the Engelsberg Applied History Programme at the University of Cambridge and King’s College London.
+Hessérus holds a PhD in History from Uppsala University and was a Fulbright Visiting Researcher at Columbia University in New York City (2007-2008), and a Visiting Researcher at the École des hautes études en sciences sociales in Paris (2008-2009).
+He is the author of Rätten till Privatlivet (2017), a history of the press and privacy in Sweden and co-editor of several anthologies.
 He is host of History Lessons.

 Paul Lay